-

 Geometric Representation Theory and 3d Mirror Symmetry

-Organizers: Tudor Dimofte (University of Edinburgh), Joel Kamnitzer (University of Toronto), Sam Raskin (University of Texas, Austin), Peng Shan (Tsinghua University), LEAD Benjamin Webster (University of Waterloo)
+Organizers: Tudor Dimofte (University of Edinburgh), Joel Kamnitzer (McGill University), Sam Raskin (University of Texas, Austin), Peng Shan (Tsinghua University), LEAD Benjamin Webster (University of Waterloo; Perimeter Institute of Theoretical Physics)

 Image by Elliot KienzleThis workshop will bring together theoretical physicists, representation theorists, algebraic geometers and symplectic geometers interested the connections between quantum field theory and geometric representation theory.
 The main topics to be discussed are mathematical aspects of 2d, 3d and 4d supersymmetric field theories, such as: topological twists and the resulting Higgs and Coulomb branches, relations to quantization and categorification, representations of vertex operator algebras, connections to enumerative geometry and quantum K-theory and elliptic cohomology, relations to knot homology and, finally, connections to the (relative) geometric Langlands program.